Know your Principles

 Plan Ahead: At Least 5 Years

 For your business to be successful in the short term, you must strategically plan for the long term.
 Strategic planning should be designed for five-year growth.
 Once you have done a company analysis and got your team together, it is time to make objectives to meet within five years that leads to your business goals.
 You should come up with four or five S.M.A.R.T. objectives.
 S.M.A.R.T. stands for specific, measurable, achievable, realistic, and timely.
-You want to make sure that your objectives have a clear goal, can be tracked, accomplished by your business, and be done in 5 years.
+You want to ensure that your objectives have a clear goal, can be tracked, accomplished by your business, and be done in 5 years.
 Do not set your business and your team up for failure!
 Once you come up with your core objectives, each department should come up with tactics supporting each objective.
 Tactics are specific actions that need to be done that ensure objectives are met.
 For example, the objective is you want your loading time in the warehouse to decrease by 15 minutes each.
 A tactic may be to buy another forklift to make loading twice as fast.
 To make sure these tactics are being done, have monthly check-up meetings with your team to keep accountability and ask for updates.
 Also, it is essential to make sure your team has the resources they need to perform these tactics.
 Ask them what they need to get the job done!

 Measure your Successes